biolink/biolink-model/docs/index.md

          * [Polypeptide](Polypeptide.md) - A polypeptide is a molecular entity characterized by availability in protein databases of amino-acid-based sequence representations of its precise primary structure; for convenience of representation, partial sequences of various kinds are included, even if they do not represent a physical molecule.
              * [Protein](Protein.md) - A gene product that is composed of a chain of amino acid sequences and is produced by ribosome-mediated translation of mRNA
                  * [ProteinIsoform](ProteinIsoform.md) - Represents a protein that is a specific isoform of the canonical or reference protein.
 See https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4114032/
+         * [PosttranslationalModification](PosttranslationalModification.md) - A chemical modification of a polypeptide or protein that occurs after translation.  e.g. polypeptide cleavage to form separate proteins, methylation or acetylation of histone tail amino acids,  protein ubiquitination.
          * [ProteinDomain](ProteinDomain.md) - A conserved part of protein sequence and (tertiary) structure that can evolve, function, and exist independently of the rest of the protein chain.
 Protein domains maintain their structure and function independently of the proteins in which they are found. e.g. an SH3 domain.
          * [ProteinFamily](ProteinFamily.md)
          * [ReagentTargetedGene](ReagentTargetedGene.md) - A gene altered in its expression level in the context of some experiment as a result of being targeted by gene-knockdown reagent(s) such as a morpholino or RNAi.